An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Setting and main result

 \section{Setting and main result}

 Let $(\Omega,\mathfrak{F},\Prob)$ be a given complete probability space and all the stochastic variables introduced below are defined on it.
 The expectation w.r.t. $\Prob$ is denoted by $\Exp$.
-We consider a multi-class Markovian many-server queueing system which consists of $d$ customer classes and $d$ server pool.
+We consider a multiclass Markovian many-server queueing system which consists of $d$ customer classes and $d$ server pools.
 Each server pool is assumed to contain $n$ identical servers (see Figure~\ref{plot}).

-The system buffer is assumed to have infinite capacity.
+The system buffers are assumed to have infinite capacity.
 Customers of class $i\in \{1,\dotsc,d\}$ arrive according to a Poisson process with rate $\lambda^{n}_{i}>0$.
 Upon arrival, customers enter the queue of their respective classes if not being processed.
 Customers of each class are served in the first-come-first-serve (FCFS) service discipline.
 Customers can abandon the system while waiting in the queue.
 Patience time of the customers are assumed to be exponentially distributed and class dependent.
 Customers of class $i, i\in\{1, \ldots, d\},$ renege at rate $\gamma^n_i$.
 We also assume that no customer renege while in service.
 Customers of class $i$ have highest priority in accessing service from station $i$.
-A customer of class $i, i\in\{1, \ldots, d\},$ is allowed to access service from station $j, j\in\{1,\ldots, d\}, i\neq j,$ if and only if the $j$-th queue is empty.
-By $\mu^n_{ij}, i,j \in\{1, \ldots, d\}$ we denote the service rate of class $i$ at station $j$.
+A customer of class $i, i\in\{1, \ldots, d\},$ is allowed to access service from station $j, j\in\{1,\ldots, d\}, i\neq j,$ if and only if the $j$-th queue is empty and all the servers in the $i$-th pool are occupied by class-$i$ customers.
+By $\mu^n_{ij}, i,j \in\{1, \ldots, d\},$ we denote the service rate of class $i$ at station $j$.
 We denote $\mu^n_{ii}$ by $\mu^n_i$ for $i\in\{1, \ldots, d\}$.
 We assume that customer arrivals, service and abandonment of all classes are mutually independent.

 \emph{The Halfin-Whitt Regime.} We study this queueing model in the Halfin-Whitt regime (or the Quality-and-Efficiency-Driven (QED) regime).
 We consider a sequence of systems indexed by $n$ where the arrival rates $\lam^n_i$ and $n$ grows to infinity at certain rates.
 Let $\mathbf{r}^{n}_{i} \df \nicefrac{\lambda_{i}^{n}}{\mu^{n}_{i}}$ be the mean offered load of class $i$ customers.
 In the Halfin-Whitt regime, the parameters are assumed to satisfy the following: as $n\rightarrow \infty$,